 Here are a few common savings account fees that go unnoticed:

 These fees are also referred to as service fees.
 When depositors open a savings account, some institutions apply a monthly maintenance charge of anywhere from $2 to $10.
 Unlike the other fees on the list, this fee isn’t imposed to penalize you for any wrongdoing on your part — instead, it serves as a fee that exists simply because your account exists.

 Technically, you can reason that service fees help to pay for the bank’s behind-the-scenes personnel handling your account and other overhead expenses.
 But with the abundance of financial institutions that flaunt their zero-fee high-interest savings accounts, it’s easy to avoid this costly and recurring charge.

 Low Balance Fees

-Even so-called free savings account offers enact low balance fees.
-Customers who do not maintain the minimum balance requirement in their account each day are, at times, not only ineligible for earning interest, but also get slapped with low balance fees of up to $10.
+Even so-called free savings accounts often charge low balance fees.
+Customers who do not maintain the minimum balance requirement in their accounts each day sometimes lose their eligibility to earn interest and can even get slapped with low balance fees of up to $10.

-As long as depositors closely monitor their savings accounts, keeping this savings fee at bay is possible.
+As long as depositors closely monitor their savings accounts, keeping this savings fees at bay is possible.

 You can thank the Federal Reserve for this savings account fee.
 The Fed’s Regulation D requires that banks keep a certain amount of funds on hand, and limits the number of free withdrawals or transfers customers make from their savings account to a third-party entity to six occurrences.